-The Multi Flow System is basically an ebb & flow type hydroponic system that uses gravity as its major source of moving water through the system.
-The brains of this system is a controller unit assembly which consists of a 3.5 gallon container, with a timer and relay box mounted on the side, and float switches mounted inside of it to control the level of water in the system automatically.
+The Multi Flow System is an ebb & flow type hydroponic system that uses gravity to move water through the system.
+The brain of the system is the level controller, a four gallon container with float switches inside to control the level of water in the system automatically.
 Each timer pin on the controller has a duration of 15 minutes which allows for better control over watering cycles.
-Each pin pushed down on the timer will water the system for 15 minutes.
 This is an advantage over most 30 minute increment timers because the plants really only need to be watered to the point the roots are saturated and then the water should be drained out.
 Also, because this system is an ebb & flow system, as the water is drained out it actually pulls oxygen down to the roots.

 "So how does this system actually work," you ask?
 Well its actually very simple.
 First of all you must layout all of the pots and set them up on a level surface.
 Then connect the pots together using various fittings and tubing (included).
 Once you have done this you plug the power cord of the pump in the reservoir into the controller unit and set your watering times.
 When the timer reaches the watering time you have selected, the pump turns on inside the reservoir pumping nutrient solution into the controller unit.
 This will continue pumping into the controller while gravity is then pushing the water out to the other pots.
 Once the desired watering level is reached the float switches will then cut the power to the pump in the reservoir.
 As long as the timer is on the system will maintain this watering level.
 Once the timer turns off, the pump inside the controller is engaged and the nutrient solution is then pumped back into the reservoir.
 This will continue until the water level reaches the preset drain depth then the pump will be turned off.
 Since the pumps are only pumping a short distance, to and from the reservoir, wear and tear is greatly reduced and will ensure that your pumps last for a long time.